MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/dataverse-entities.md

 ---
-title: Dataverse entities for historical and real-time analytics
+title: Dataverse entities used in historical and real-time analytics
-description: Learn about the Dataverse entities used in historical and real-time analytics. ms.author: sdas ms.reviewer: shujoshi ms.topic: conceptual ms.collection: ms.date: 07/04/2023 ms.custom: bap-template
+description: Learn about the Dataverse entities used in historical and real-time analytics. ms.author: sdas ms.reviewer: shujoshi ms.topic: conceptual ms.collection: ms.date: 07/19/2023 ms.custom: bap-template
 ---

-# Dataverse entities for historical and real-time analytics
+# Dataverse entities used in historical and real-time analytics

 The article describes the Dataverse entities used in historical and real-time analytics.

-## Entities in historical analytics
+## Entities used in historical analytics

 - msfp_question
 - msfp_questionresponse